CodeDotJS/For-The-Sake-of-Programming/README.md

 ### `Goal`

 - My current goal is to code as much as I can.
 I'll try to finish many online courses in a short period of time!
+Moreover, I've had two options - either I talk to my girlfriend, 24x7 or write some code.
+Unfortunately, I can't talk to my laptop.

 ### `Why?`